What is FLAC? The high-def MP3 explained

 How do I play FLAC files?

-iOS: There is still one hurdle preventing FLAC's full-scale adoption: the Apple iPhone and other iOS devices don't support the format natively.
+iOS: There is still one hurdle preventing FLAC's full-scale adoption: the Apple iPhone and other iOS devices don't support within iTunes.
 With every major edition of iOS and iTunes, we secretly hope for FLAC support, but we may never get it.
 While Apple announced its Mastered for iTunes program (24-bit/44.1kHz) several years ago, the company has moved on to more profitable and immediate concerns such as Apple Music.

 However, there are several apps available in the iTunes Store that do support the FLAC format and even let you stream them between devices on your network via AirPlay and DLNA.
 Apps available from the App Store include FLAC Player, MediaConnect and Capriccio.

-Android: Users of Google's smartphone don't need to worry as much about FLAC support; from Android 3.1 (Honeycomb) onward, the OS supports the file format natively.
+Android: Users of Google's phone OS don't need to worry as much about FLAC support; from Android 3.1 (Honeycomb) onward the OS supports the file format natively.
 Even if you have an older Android phone, manufacturers like HTC and Samsung have added FLAC support to their software media players.
-Nonetheless, good apps to try from Google Play are Player Pro, which also supports high-res and Bubble UPnP (which includes DLNA support and also Tidal integration).
+Nonetheless, good apps to try from Google Play are Rocket Music Player, Player Pro -- which also supports high-res -- and Bubble UPnP (which includes DLNA support and also Tidal integration).

-Windows and Mac: If you're a Windows 10 user, you can play FLAC files natively via the onboard Groove player.
+Windows and Mac: If you're a Windows 10 user, you can play FLAC files natively in the operating system.
 For older Windows versions, there is a Windows Media Player plug-in, but the players most recommended by audiophiles are Roon, Media Monkey and JRiver.
-Meanwhile Mac users can download Fluke, which includes basic support for FLAC in iTunes or Songbird (also on PC).
+Meanwhile Mac users can download Roon, Fluke for basic support for FLAC in iTunes or Songbird (also on PC).

-Portable: While Android MP3 players have dwindled in popularity, they have been replaced by high-res portable players like Sony's Walkman NWZ-ZX1 and the PonoPlayer that are designed to support FLAC natively, up to 24-bit/192kHz.
-Meanwhile, traditional PMPs by Sony, iRiver and FiiO can typically play back FLAC.
+Portable: While Android MP3 players have dwindled in popularity, they have been replaced by high-res portable players like Sony's Walkman NW-WM1 and the now-discontinued PonoPlayer designed to support FLAC natively, up to 24-bit/192kHz.
+Meanwhile, traditional players by Sony, iRiver and FiiO can typically play back FLAC.

-Getting quality that's measurably better than your smartphone will cost you though, with our current favorite, the Cowon Plenue 1, costing from $800 up.
-But players such as the Sony NWZ-A17 offer amazing battery life starting at about $300.
+Getting quality that's measurably better than your phone will cost you though, with models from Astell & Kern costing into the thousands.
+However, players such as the Sony A30 Walkman A Series promise 45 hours of battery life and start at about $220 (roughly £170 and AU$310).
 See CNET's best players that support FLAC here.

 Hi-fi: Of course, the biggest advantage to FLAC files is that they are ideally suited to listening on a hi-fi device.
 In the last few years, a wealth of streaming audio players have appeared with lossless FLAC playback one of their many benefits.
-The least expensive of these is the $35 Chromecast Audio but these multiroom music systems also support the format.
+The least expensive of these is the $35, £30 or AU$59 Chromecast Audio but these multiroom music systems also support the format.

-If you own a Network Attached Storage (NAS) device, PC, or even a smartphone you can serve FLAC files to any number of connected devices in your AV system including TVs, Roku boxes, receivers and more.
-If the device connects to the Internet, it's most likely to also support DLNA, and though FLAC isn't officially part of the DLNA specification, it usually comes along for the ride anyway.
+If you own a Network Attached Storage (NAS) device, PC or even a phone you can serve FLAC files to any number of DLNA for media streamers--what does it all mean? in your AV system including TVs, Roku boxes, receivers and more.
+If the device connects to the internet, it's most likely to also support DLNA, and though FLAC isn't officially part of the DLNA specification, it usually comes along for the ride anyway.

 Conclusion